craftcms/docs/docs/5.x/system/relations.md

 - [Tags](../reference/field-types/tags.md)
 - [Users](../reference/field-types/users.md)

-Addresses and global sets don’t have relational fields, in the traditional sense.
+Addresses and global sets don’t have relational fields, in the traditional sense—the former are managed as nested elements, and the latter exist as singleton elements

 ::: tip
 [Eager-loading](../development/eager-loading.md) related elements _does_ make them available directly on the source element!
 Don’t worry about this just yet—let’s get comfortable with the default behavior, first.